Smeltie/Hyperion/README.md

 You can also order these parts elsewhere through sites like Amazon with a higher markup which may arrive much faster for a higher cost.

 *The straps from the SlimeVR docs are only 25mm wide, while the Hyperion is designed to fit up to 40mm straps for extra stability.*
-*Be aware that there are different versions of the TP4056 which are smaller and have less soldering pads, there is also a microUSB version which does not work with this case.
-Avoid these two if you're planning on using the Hyperion case.*
+*Be aware that there are different versions of the TP4056 which are smaller and have less soldering pads, avoid these.*
+*The Micro-USB version of the TP4056 does work but isn't recommended.*

 ## Compatibility

 The Hyperion case offers compatibility for various battery types, for example the 503759 supports any battery that is equal to or smaller than 5x37x59mm.
 Please keep in mind your battery size when planning a build, in this example if you are not using a 503759 or 804040 but your battery is smaller it will still work with this design.
 Be aware that if you use a smaller battery you may have to fill up the space a little bit to prevent the battery from sliding around, while a 503450 would fit just fine.

 ### But what about the BNO08X?